Men’s Skin Pigmentation Treatment: A Guide for Patients

 • Pigmentation accompanied by itching, bleeding, or texture changes

-• Patches spreading despite over-the-counter treatments
+• Patches are spreading despite over-the-counter treatments

 • Significant pigmentation affecting professional or social confidence